 Some of the Skills You’ll Learn

-The ARNG offers an extensive collection of intelligence-related positions.
+More than any other branch of service, the Army National Guard offers a wide range of intelligence-related positions.
 Through your training, you will develop the skills and experience to enjoy a civilian career with engineering, mapmaking, mining, land evaluation, and construction companies.

 Earn While You Learn